 The first section of figure 14 shows the results for the whole dataset.
 Our study reproduces the general findings in the literature quite well: The extended use of debt financing of the acquisition (lbo) increases the success, as do tender offers and payment with cash.
 Payment of target shareholders by shares only reduces the total success; hybrid payments (both cash and shares) are not significant.
 The size of the firm, measured by the log of the market value ln(MV), has a negative sign and is highly significant - the larger the target, the less successful the transaction.
 The same holds true for leverage, the more leveraged the target, the less successful the transaction.
-As displayed in the lower parts of figure 14, the results remain qualitatively unchanged between deals within an industry (SIC=SIC) and across industries (SIC $\neq$ SIC), although most coefficients are lower and less significant in the latter case (with the exception of market value).
+As displayed in the lower parts of figure 14, the results remain qualitatively unchanged between deals within an industry (SIC=SIC) and across industries (SIC≠SIC), although most coefficients are lower and less significant in the latter case (with the exception of market value).

-We are most interested in the home bias coefficient, which in the full sample is showing a positive sign throughout the specifications and is mostly significant with t-values ranging from 1.20 to 1.87: The lower the acquirer's home bias, the worse the success of the deal measured by abnormal share price differences during the event.
+We are most interested, however, in the home bias coefficient, which in the full sample is showing a positive sign throughout the specifications and is mostly significant with t-values ranging from 1.20 to 1.87: The more distinctive the acquirer's home bias, the better the success of the deal measured by the abnormal returns around announcement.
 The coefficient is close to zero and thus the influence of distance is in general not economically relevant: A stronger home bias does not change the combined abnormal return of both participants a lot - which is surprising.
-That is to say, merging with a firm closer by does on average not improve the results either.
+We get qualitatively unchanged results when regressing with the target-acquirer distance instead of home bias (table not reported).
+This underscores the above findings: Merging with a firm closer by does on average not improve the results.
+For example, an increase in home bias of 100 kilometers only results in a 0.0229 percent higher cumulated abnormal return.
 Most of the theoretical arguments mentioned in the beginning - less integration costs, local monopoly power, better monitoring afterwards - do not lead to higher pay offs for shareholders of the combined firm!